Women's World Chess Championship: Post-Soviet era (1991–2010)

 Chiburdanidze's domination ended in Manila 1991, where the young Chinese star Xie Jun defeated her, after finishing second to the still-active Gaprindashvili in an Interzonal, tying with Alisa Marić in the Candidates tournament, and then beating Marić in a tie-breaker match.
 Thus, Soviet domination in the women's section ended after 41 years.

 It was during this time that the three Polgar sisters Susan (also known as Zsuzsa), Sofia (Zsófia), and Judit emerged as dominant players.
 However they tended to compete in open tournaments, avoiding the women's championship.

 Susan Polgar eventually changed her policy.
 She won the 1992 Candidates tournament in Shanghai.
 The Candidates final—an eight-game match between the top two finishers in the tournament—was a drawn match between Polgar and Ioseliani, even after two tiebreaks.
 The match was decided by a lottery, which Ioseliani won.
-She was then promptly crushed by Xie Jun (8½–2½) in the championship at Monaco 1993.
+Ioseliani went on to be crushed by Xie Jun (8½–2½) in the championship at Monaco 1993.

 The next cycle was dominated by Polgar.
 She tied with Chiburdanidze in the Candidates tournament, defeated her easily in the match (5½–1½), and then decisively defeated Xie Jun (8½–4½) in Jaén 1996 for the championship.

 In 1997, Russian Alisa Galliamova and Chinese Xie Jun finished first and second, but Galliamova refused to play the final match entirely in China.
 FIDE eventually awarded the match to Xie Jun by default.

 However, by the time all these delays were sorted out, Polgar had given birth to her first child.
 She requested that the match be postponed.
 FIDE refused, and eventually set up the championship to be between Galliamova and Xie Jun.
 The championship was held in Kazan, Tatarstan and Shenyang, China, and Xie Jun won with five wins, three losses, and seven draws.

 In 2000 a knock-out event, similar to the FIDE overall title and held alongside it, was the new format of the women's world championship.
 It was won by Xie Jun.
 In 2001 a similar event determined the champion, Zhu Chen.
 Another knock-out, this one held separately from the overall championship, in Elista, the capital of the Russian republic of Kalmykia (of which FIDE President Kirsan Ilyumzhinov is president), from May 21 to June 8, 2004, produced Bulgarian Antoaneta Stefanova as champion.
 As with Polgar five years prior, Zhu Chen did not participate due to pregnancy.

 In 2006 the title returned to China.
 The new champion Xu Yuhua was pregnant during the championship.

 In 2008, the title went to Russian grandmaster Alexandra Kosteniuk, who, in the final, beat Chinese prodigy Hou Yifan 2½–1½, then aged 14 (see Women's World Chess Championship 2008).

 In 2010 the title returned to China once again.
 Hou Yifan, the runner-up in the previous championship, became the youngest ever women's world champion at the age of 16.
 She beat her compatriot WGM Ruan Lufei 2–2 (classic) 3–1 (rapid playoffs).